tpl20000/shapez.io-modloader/README.md

 -   The game is hosted at `https://mods.thomasbrants.nl`
 -   Its only in English and Dutch (Not much more text has been added).

-## How to add mutliplayer mod on modloader:
+## How to add multiplayer mod on modloader:

 If no existing instance: